 So let the kids throw the dishes into the dishwasher.
 Did they make it to the dishwasher?
 WIN!!
 Let your spouse fold the towels in half instead of the acceptable tri-fold.
 Are they folded?
 WIN!!

 There is another perk to relaxing and letting go.
-Once you start appreciating them for doing the littlest things to help you out, they are more open to doing even more things for you.
+Once you start appreciating your family for doing the littlest things to help you out, they are more open to doing even more things for you.
+Sometimes without being asked!

 And, possibly, one sweet, glorious day, they will even fold the towels the RIGHT way.
 Just to spite you. 🙂